 But that's not all.
 The expression input allows us to connect an expression pedal to the Pitch Fork and control the pitch-bending ourselves via a treadle-type controller.

 The DigiTech Whammy 5 (link to check the price on Amazon) is the modern version of the legendary Whammy pedal that started it all in terms of pitch-shifting guitar effects.

 The pedal offers expression pedal-based pitch-shifting between 10 intervals.
-It 10-mode harmony section offers dual voices with different intervals at each extreme of the treadle (toe-down will give one interval while heel-down will give another).
+Its 10-mode harmony section offers dual voices with different intervals at each extreme of the treadle (toe-down will give one interval while heel-down will give another).

-Octaver settings can be achieve with one octave up + dry and one octave down + dry.
+Octaver settings can be achieved with one octave up + dry and one octave down + dry.
 Harmony can be achieved via any of the 10 harmony modes.

-Transposition is also possible, though there are other pedals on the market that track much better than the Whammy.
+Transposition is also possible, though other pedals on the market track much better than the Whammy.

 The pedal also has a classic mode, more suitable to monophonic inputs and a chords mode that is better suited to hand polyphony.